madjestic/e1337/README.md

 * Loads one or more models.
 * Supports multiple materials per model.
-* TODO : Applies a solver-controller per object.
+* Applies a solver-controller per object.
-* Renders a scene.
 * Has a camera that supports user-input.
+* Renders a scene of objects.

 [a youtube demo](https://youtu.be/KVFu1DjKTCE)